up202208425/RCOM_TP2/Part 2 Experiments/Exp6.md

 – TCP ARQ mechanism
 – TCP congestion control mechanism in action
 – Note: use also the Wireshark Statistics tools (menu) to study the TCP phases, ARQ and congestion control mechanism
-5. Repeat the download in tuxY3 but now, in the middle of the transfer, start a new download in tuxY2
+5. Repeat the download in tuxY3 but now, in the middle of the transfer, start a new download in tuxY2 – Use the Wireshark statistics tools to understand how the throughput of a TCP connection varies along the time

-– Use the Wireshark statistics tools to understand how the throughput of a TCP connection varies along the time
+Devido à velocidade com que os ficheiros passavam de um tux para o outro, não fomos capazes de simular a colisão a meio de uma tranferência tal como proposto no passo nº5.

 ## Questions